FluorineDog/square_sum/README.md

 Thus, let _A' = concat(C, B), B' = D_, we got a new pair of valid arrays.
 After this operation, we keep the invariant.

 Finally, check if any endpoint of _A_ and any endpoint of _B_ can sum to a square number.
-If so, concat them accordingly, and return the result. if not, go on for the next iteration.
+If so, concatenate them accordingly, and return the result. if not, go on for the next iteration.

 At step 4, chances are there is no valid move, e.g., _A_ is too small.